----------------------------------------------------------------------------

 numeric_factors = []

-for factor in self.make_symbolic_factors(name, config=config):
+for factor in self.make_symbolic_factors(name):

 factor_optimized_keys = [